OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:21

-Now when King David heard about all these matters, he became very angry.
+When King David heard about all these matters, he was filled with anger.

 ## 2 Samuel 13:22